r8s11/VueCovidTracker/README.md

 # covid-tracker

-This was created form a Traversy Media tutorial
+This was created from a Traversy Media tutorial

 ## Project setup
 ```